Fire and rescue services

 More information:

-The standard of facilities in Papeete is very high.
-However, facilities in outlying areas and remote islands are basic.
+The standard of medical facilities in French Polynesia varies.
+Medical standards are high in Papeete.
+Medical standards in rural areas and remote islands are basic.

 Make sure your insurance covers medical evacuation and your planned activities.